knightsoftheoldcode/knightsoftheoldcode.github.io/_drafts/jekyll-firebase-basics.md

 }
 {% endhighlight %}

-It's also depicted in the Firebse in-browser dashboard.
+It's also depicted in the Firebase in-browser dashboard.

 ![For Those About to Edit](/img/firebase-users.png)